Posted July 17, 2016

-While Cincinnati may not be the first place you think of for a weekend getaway, you may be surprised to learn that the city is home to several craft breweries, a prosperous downtown public market, and a riverfront baseball stadium.
-Overall tourism plays a minor role in the combined economies of Cincinnati, northern Kentucky, and eastern Indiana, but it is a growing industry and is ideal for an impactful trip.
+While Cincinnati may not be the first place you think of for a weekend getaway, it may surprise you to learn that the city is home to several craft breweries, a prosperous downtown public market, and a riverfront baseball stadium.
+Overall, tourism plays a minor role in the combined economies of Cincinnati, northern Kentucky, and eastern Indiana, but it is a growing industry and is ideal for an impactful trip.

-In recent years, tourism has had a positive impact on the regional economy with 24.1 million visitors in 2013, spending $4.4 billion, and supporting roughly 70,000 jobs, many part of small businesses, like our favorite, craft breweries.
-Through the concerted efforts of the partnership between Cincinnati USA and meetNKY, the industry continues to grow and will begin to play a more important role in the regional economies.
+In recent years, tourism has had a positive impact on the regional economy with 24.1 million visitors in 2013, spending $4.4 billion, and supporting roughly 70,000 jobs, parts of small businesses, like our favorite, craft breweries.
+Through the concerted efforts of the partnership between Cincinnati USA and meetNKY, the industry continues to grow and will play a more important role in the regional economies.

 Where to Stay near Cincinnati

-The regional economy is so integrated that Covington, KY and Cincinnati, OH have partnered to develop a robust tourism strategy.
+The regional economy is so integrated that Covington, KY, and Cincinnati, OH have partnered to develop a robust tourism strategy.
 So as an alternative to staying in downtown Cincinnati, consider hotels located just across the Ohio River in Covington, Kentucky.
-There are several hotels right along the banks of the river in Covington and it's an incredibly quick and easy trip back and forth to Cincinnati, even by Uber, which are ubiquitous.
+There are several hotels right along the banks of the river in Covington and it’s a quick and easy trip back and forth to Cincinnati, even by Uber, which are ubiquitous.

-In an effort to save money we opted for one of the chain hotels, not ideal of course for an impactful stay, but sometimes it’s necessary.
-The hotel was situated along the river, but our room unfortunately did not have a river view.
+To save money, we opted for one of the chain hotels, not ideal for an impactful stay, but sometimes it’s necessary.
+The hotel was situated along the river, but our room, unfortunately, did not have a river view.
 Whether you stay decide to in Ohio or Kentucky, you will at some point end up on the other side of the Ohio River, meaning the impact of your stay will be felt across the region.

 Where to Eat in Cincinnati

-Shopping in markets, like Findlay Market, located in the Over-the-Rhine neighborhood is a great way to have an impact on the community you are visiting.
+Shopping in markets, like Findlay Market, in the Over-the-Rhine neighborhood is a great way to impact the community you are visiting.
 By purchasing fresh or prepared food from local farmers or vendors you are contributing directly to the local economy.

 What to See and Do in Cincinnati and the Surrounding Area